 Story by Susan Templeton

-Susan Templeton is a personal mortgage adviser, owner of Nest Mortgage and a registered financial adviser.
+Susan Templeton is a personal mortgage adviser, owner of Niche Mortgages, and a registered financial adviser.
 The opinions expressed by her in this article should not be construed as financial advice.

 JUNO does not contain financial advice as defined by the Financial Advisers Act 2008.
 Consult a suitably qualified financial adviser before making investment decisions.
 This story reflects the views of the contributor only.
 Content comes from sources that JUNO considers accurate, but we do not guarantee that the content is accurate.